rgrams/ross_project_timer/addons/Ross's Project Timer/README.txt

      - Pause (& Resume when paused): Pauses and resumes the timer.

-     - Pause on window switch: Toggle off to make the timer keep counting up when the editor window is not in focus
+     - Pause on window switch: Toggle off to make the timer keep counting up when the editor window is not in focus.

      - Reset Time: Resets the elapsed time to zero.
 Pops up a confirm dialog so you don't do it by mistake.